Return to top

 Notes

-• To make this recipe vegan friendly simply substitute the egg with ¼ cup apple sauce and add an additional ½ tsp of baking powder to the original recipe (total of 1½ tsp baking powder)
+• To make this recipe vegan friendly simply substitute the egg with ¼ cup apple sauce and add an additional ½ tsp of baking powder (total of 1½ tsp baking powder).
+If you’re using a regular egg, be sure to only use 1 tsp of baking powder.
+You can also use a flax egg and 1 tsp of baking powder.

 • To make this recipe Gluten Free substitute the whole wheat flour with gluten free flour and Gluten free baking powder